nimishgithub/FlickrSearch/README.md

 # FlickrSearch
-A SwiftUI-based iOS application that allows users to search for images on Flickr, displaying results in real-time as the user types.
-Tapping an image shows a detailed view with additional metadata.
+A SwiftUI-based iOS application enables real-time Flickr image searches, displaying results instantly as users type.
+Tapping an image reveals a detailed view with additional metadata.
+This app also showcases exemplary code separation and employs MVVM with interactor and repository architecture, leveraging modern software development techniques for maintainability and scalability.